Mughal Architecture in Delhi: Exploring Forts, Tombs and Mosques!

 • Jama Masjid: Free entry; a small camera fee applies.
 Closed to tourists during prayer times — check posted times at the gate, particularly for the midday closure.

-Entry fees are set by the Archaeological Survey of India and adjust periodically — verify current rates at the gate or through the official ASI website before your visit.
+Entry fees are set by the Archaeological Survey of India and adjust periodically — verify current rates and hours at the gate or through the official ASI website before your visit.
 Keep tickets handy; multi-gate complexes may check again inside.

 What to Wear